I had it in my head that I wouldn’t like Cairns, Australia. I’m not sure why, but I was wrong.

 8. Take a Trip To Mossman Gorge and The Daintree

 Don’t do it as a day trip – it’s exquisite and you need to get your relax on in the green jungle.
-Stay at Port Douglas or within The Daintree for a couple of days and explore.
-We slept at the Cape Trib Beach House and loved it.
+You can stay at Port Douglas or within The Daintree for a couple of days and explore.

 Mossman Gorge is just north of Port Douglas and was my favourite part of The Daintree Rainforest.